EANorwayService/EA-Groups-CRM/README.md

 ![How to make a new project](images/newProject.png)

 Open the project and make one additional script inside the project, you should now have two different scripts and you should name these "bundle" and "CRMsetup".
+These scripts will automatically be given the ending .gs.

 ![How to make a new script](images/newScript.png)

-Make two additional HTML files name these datePickerNewMeeting and datePickerOldMeeting.
+Make two additional HTML files name these "datePickerNewMeeting" and "datePickerOldMeeting".
+These files will automatically be given the ending .html.

 ![How to make a new HTML file](images/newHTMLFile.png)